Aliases for ELOA2 Gene

 GeneCards Summary for ELOA2 Gene

 ELOA2 (Elongin A2) is a Protein Coding gene.
-Among its related pathways are Formation of HIV elongation complex in the absence of HIV Tat and HIV Life Cycle.
-An important paralog of this gene is ELOA3.
+Among its related pathways are Gene Expression and Formation of HIV-1 elongation complex containing HIV-1 Tat.
+An important paralog of this gene is ELOA3D.

 UniProtKB/Swiss-Prot for ELOA2 Gene